 She says airlines are also raising prices on checked baggage and seat selections.

-“Well the prices keep climbing higher and higher,” Salas said.
+“Well, the prices keep climbing higher and higher,” Salas said.

 With no end in sight to the conflict, Salas fears prices aren’t going down anytime soon.

 Passengers at SEA Airport are feeling those high costs.
-One woman tells KIRO7 that due to some complications with her trip back to LA, she had to buy a one-way ticket home, which was at least $70 more than her round trip to Seattle.
+One woman tells KIRO 7 that due to some complications with her trip back to LA, she had to buy a one-way ticket home, which was at least $70 more than her round trip to Seattle.

-Many traveling through SEA fear if prices don’t go down soon, then they’ll have to reconsider future air travel plans.
+Many traveling through SEA fear that if prices don’t go down soon, then they’ll have to reconsider future air travel plans.

 ©2026 Cox Media Group